TayyubaK/SQL-Project/cleaning_data.md

-What issues will you address by cleaning the data?

-Queries:
-Below, provide the SQL queries you used to clean your data.
+### **Issues to Address**
 * Identify columns to use, then find:
     * nulls
     * duplicates
     * anomalies

+* Clean data without major changes to the source data.
+    * Use temp tables where extensive cleaning is needed
     * All data was loaded as character varying.
 For queries, CAST to the appropriate data type for use.

+_**Note about handling nulls:**_

+The decision was made to eliminate nulls and anomalies, rather than replace with averages, zeroes, or other values.

+For example, the all_sessions table has 15,134 rows but only 81 of those rows have a value for 'totaltransactionrevenue'.
+The number is further reduced once country/city name anomalies are addressed.
+This affects the results.

+However, because the table is at the transaction-level but mixes in visitor, site, and product information it's not possible to declare that all rows are a successful transaction completed and should be populated with the average, or to populate nulls with zero.

-### tmp_clean_cat
+### **tmp_clean_cat**

 Table was created to clean all_sessions.v2productcategory column.
 The v2productcategory column had many instances of 'Home/' followed by other values.
 This didn't allow for proper grouping as each value was distinct.